eZmaxinc/eZmax-SDK-go/docs/FranchisereferalincomeRequestCompound.md

 NewFranchisereferalincomeRequestCompoundWithDefaults instantiates a new FranchisereferalincomeRequestCompound object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetObjAddress

-`func (o *FranchisereferalincomeRequestCompound) GetObjAddress() AddressRequest`

-GetObjAddress returns the ObjAddress field if non-nil, zero value otherwise.

-### GetObjAddressOk

-`func (o *FranchisereferalincomeRequestCompound) GetObjAddressOk() (*AddressRequest, bool)`

-GetObjAddressOk returns a tuple with the ObjAddress field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetObjAddress

-`func (o *FranchisereferalincomeRequestCompound) SetObjAddress(v AddressRequest)`

-SetObjAddress sets ObjAddress field to given value.

-### GetAObjContact

-`func (o *FranchisereferalincomeRequestCompound) GetAObjContact() []ContactRequestCompound`

-GetAObjContact returns the AObjContact field if non-nil, zero value otherwise.

-### GetAObjContactOk

-`func (o *FranchisereferalincomeRequestCompound) GetAObjContactOk() (*[]ContactRequestCompound, bool)`

-GetAObjContactOk returns a tuple with the AObjContact field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAObjContact

-`func (o *FranchisereferalincomeRequestCompound) SetAObjContact(v []ContactRequestCompound)`

-SetAObjContact sets AObjContact field to given value.

 ### GetPkiFranchisereferalincomeID